DPDK/dpdk/doc/guides/nics/ice.rst

     -a 80:00.0,ddp_pkg_file=/path/to/ice-version.pkg

+- ``Traffic Management Scheduling Levels``

+  The DPDK Traffic Management (rte_tm) APIs can be used to configure the Tx scheduler on the NIC.
+  From 24.11 release, all available hardware layers are available to software.
+  Earlier versions of DPDK only supported 3 levels in the scheduling hierarchy.
+  To help with backward compatibility the ``tm_sched_levels`` parameter can be used to limit the scheduler levels to the provided value.
+  The provided value must be between 3 and 8.
+  If the value provided is greater than the number of levels provided by the HW, SW will use the hardware maximum value.

 - ``Protocol extraction for per queue``

   Configure the RX queues to do protocol extraction into mbuf for protocol